-When you’re truly listening, you’re not just hearing what you’re client is saying, you are rather listening with the intention to understand so that you can gain the necessary insights you need to move the coaching session forward.
+When you’re truly listening, you’re not just hearing what the client is saying, you are rather listening with the intention to understand so that you can gain the necessary insights you need to move the coaching session forward.
 However, to listen isn’t just about the ears, it’s also about the voice and your body language.
 In other words, to listen means to engage and encourage your client to open up to you without any reservations.

-One of the best ways to engage your client is through utilizing Invitations, Encouragers and Clarifiers.
+One of the best ways to engage your client is through utilizing Invitations, Encouragers, and Clarifiers.

 Invitations are words and phrases you use that give your client permission to delve deeper into the conversation.
 You could for instance use words such as: